 - Provide any additional details relevant to travellers looking for information

-This also encourages them to book directly with you instead of through commission-based online travel agents.
-It’s also very easy to edit all of your information once you have verified your business through your Google account, meaning even if you’re away you can still be managing your listing and influencing your search ranking.
+It’s also very easy to edit all of your information once you have verified your business through your Google account, meaning even if you’re away you can still be managing your listing and influencing search rankings.